-Also the shoes you take hiking shouldn’t be impractical however comfortable they are in normal day to day life.
-Flip flops, or pumps are totally a no-no when it comes to hiking.
+Also, the shoes you take hiking shouldn’t be impractical however comfortable they are in normal day-to-day life.
+Flip flops or pumps are totally a no-no when it comes to hiking.

 Opt for comfortable hiking shoes.
-You can opt for waterproof hiking boots if you plan to hike in rain.
+You can opt for waterproof hiking boots if you plan to hike in the rain.

 For all my hikes, I always go with my normal running shoes (you can check them out here) and I’ve never had any issues with them.

-3. Over estimating your abilities
+3. Overestimating your abilities

 Remember that you don’t need to prove a point to anyone, being in the outdoors hiking is already something to be proud of.